lsst/qserv-operator/ncsa_storage/README.md

 Create `/qserv/qserv-dev/qserv` on each nodes, including master.

-Create `/qserv/qserv-dev/repl` on master node only
+Create `/qserv/qserv-dev/repl` on master node only.

 ## 2 - Create StorageClass, PersistentVolumes and PersistentVolumesClaims